hernantz/blog/content/its-the-competition-stupid.md

 support and less of what you dislike.

-What this really means is that governments as a mean of change, can be slow and inefficiant, they can become a bottleneck for progress.
+What this really means is that governments as a mean of change, can be slow and inefficient, they can become a bottleneck for progress.

 Should something go wrong, the cost of switching to a different provider of public planning is too high and sometimes unaffordable for a member of a